Manage diabetes medications during fasting

 How should diabetes medications be managed while fasting?
 Fasting for morning labs usually doesn't require adjustments.
 But other fasts vary.
 For example, patients may fast from dawn to dusk during Ramadan or from sundown to sundown during Yom Kippur or 18 hours/day with some intermittent fasting diets.
 Help individualize a plan based on medications, and fast duration...

-Medications that rarely cause hypoglycemia include metformin, pioglitazone, gliptins (Januvia, etc) and GLP-1 agonists (Victoza, etc).
-These can generally be continued for intermittent or religious fasts, but may need to be held before procedures.
-Labelling says to hold most SGLT2 inhibitors (Jardiance, etc) before surgery due to risk of ketoacidosis.
-But some experts may also hold them before procedures or religious fasts or if dehydration may occur.
-Consider this a downside of using SGLT2 inhibitors in patients who plan to do religious fasting or an intermittent fasting diet.
+Medications that rarely cause hypoglycemia include metformin, pioglitazone, gliptins (Januvia, etc.), and GLP-1 agonists (Victoza, etc.).
+These can generally be continued during intermittent or religious fasts but may need to be held before procedures.
+Labelling advises holding most SGLT2 inhibitors (Jardiance, etc.) before surgery due to the risk of ketoacidosis.
+Some experts may also recommend holding them before procedures or religious fasts if dehydration may occur.
+Consider this a downside of using SGLT2 inhibitors in patients planning religious fasting or intermittent fasting diets.

-Recommend frequent blood glucose monitoring while fasting in patients on insulin or a sulfonylurea.
-Advise other patients to check if they have symptoms of hypoglycemia (feeling shaky, dizzy, sweaty, etc).
+Recommend frequent blood glucose monitoring while fasting in patients on insulin or sulfonylureas.
+Advise other patients to check if they experience symptoms of hypoglycemia (e.g., feeling shaky, dizzy, sweaty).
 Suggest breaking the fast for glucose below 70 mg/dL (3.9 mmol/L) or if patients have symptoms with glucose below 80 mg/dL (4.4 mmol/L).

 REFERENCES